luk036/luk036.github.io/algo4dfm/lec05.md

 ## Advantages of This Method

 - Justified by probability observation.
-- Fast algorithm exists for minimum cost-to-time ratio problem.
+- Fast algorithm exists for minimum cost-to-time ratio cycle problem.
 - Reduce to Even when all variances are equal.
 - When a variance tends to zero, it makes sense that only minimal slack is assigned to this variable, and hence others can be assigned